wireapp/wire-docs/src/how-to/single-sign-on/trouble-shooting.rst

     </saml:Assertion>

-The auth response does not contain a reference to an auth request.
+Why does the auth response not contain a reference to an auth request?
 (Also: can i use IdP-initiated login?)
 ------------------------------------------------------------------------------------------------------------

 tl;dr: Wire only supports SP-initiated login, where the user selects